 My toddler just turned 2 and he is learning to jump with both feet.
 This jump rope lights up, when you jump.
 So, it’s a fun way to do some exercises and dance together.

 Well, I don’t love ball pits, but my little one does and it seems any other toddler is also crazy for them.
-With this one, they can make a big bouncing non-stop at home and play basketball.
+Big bouncing non-stop at home and ball pit balls everywhere.

-Active toddlers can crawl through a rainbow of color in this bright tunnel.
-It sets up quickly and easily folds flat for convenient storage.
+Active toddlers love crawl through a tunnels.
+Buy one that sets up quickly and easily folds flat for convenient storage.

 Yep!
-Another day, other sharks.
-Pool games are a good way to stay active.
+Ball games are a good way to stay active.
 Toddlers can exercise to catch and throw.
 It helps with gross motor skills and hand-eye coordination.

 16. Hopper Ball